Interlibrary loan: History

-Informal borrowing and lending between libraries has a long history, with examples in Western Europe as early as the 8th century CE.
-In the 16th century, Nicolas Claude Fabri de Peiresc unsuccessfully attempted to establish an interlibrary loan system between the Royal Library at the Louvre Palace in Paris and the Vatican Library in Rome.
+Informal borrowing and lending between libraries has examples in Western Europe as early as the 8th century CE.

-In 1876, Massachusetts librarian Samuel Swett Green published a proposal for an interlibrary loan system modeled on European examples, writing, "It would add greatly to the usefulness of our reference libraries if an agreement should be made to lend books to each other for short periods of time."
+In the 16th century, Nicolas-Claude Fabri de Peiresc unsuccessfully attempted to establish an interlibrary loan system between the Royal Library at the Louvre Palace in Paris and the Vatican Library in Rome.

-In 1886, Joseph C. Rowell, librarian at the University of California, Berkeley, sought permission to begin an interlibrary loan program.
+In 1876, Massachusetts librarian Samuel Swett Green published a proposal for an interlibrary loan system modeled on European examples, writing, "It would add greatly to the usefulness of our reference libraries if an agreement should be made to lend books to each other for short periods of time."In 1886, Joseph C. Rowell, librarian at the University of California, Berkeley, sought permission to begin an interlibrary loan program.
 In 1894, Rowell initiated U.C.
 Berkeley's first program of interlibrary lending with the California State Library.
 In 1917, the American Library Association established a national code for interlibrary loan in the United States.

 In China, formalized interlibrary loan policies were established as early as 1924 through the Shanghai Library Constitution.